dropbox/dropbox-sdk-dotnet/README.md

  - Windows Store Apps
  - Windows Phone 8 and 8.1 Apps
  - Silverlight 5.0
+ - .NET Standard 2.0+
- - .NET Standard 1.1+ (Note: If you are using project.json, you need to add `portable-net45+win8` to imports under you frameworks section.
+ - .NET Standard 1.x (Note: If you are using project.json, you need to add `portable-net45+win8` to imports under you frameworks section.
 If you are using .csproj file, you need to add `<PackageTargetFallback>portable-net45+win8</PackageTargetFallback>` element to your project.)
 ## Setup

 To get started with Dropbox.NET, we recommend you add it to your project using NuGet.